5T33Z0/OC-Little-Translated/Content/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

   Some Intel laptops require a patch to fix black screen issues after waking from hibernation.
 This patch can be found in `sample.plist` (included with OpenCore) under **`UEFI/ReservedMemory`** (e.g., *"Fix black screen on wake from hibernation for Lenovo ThinkPad T490"*).

 - **Blocking RTC Writes:**
-  Prevent write operations to RTC memory regions `0x80`-`0xAB` (and possibly `0xB0`-`0xB4`).
-For details, refer to [**RTCMemoryFixup**](https://github.com/acidanthera/RTCMemoryFixup).
+  Prevent write operations to RTC memory regions.
+Blocking RTC writes prevents hibernation data from being stored in RTC memory.
+To do so, you may have to address possible RTC as well as NVRAM issues:
+   - Add **RTCMemoryFixup.kext** and block sectors `0x80`-`0xAB` (and possibly `0xB0`-`0xB4`)

+- **Redirecting RTC Writes to NVRAM**
-  - Blocking these RTC writes prevents hibernation data from being stored in RTC.
-Instead, OpenCore should read hibernation data from **NVRAM** (`Misc/Boot/HibernateMode` = `Auto` or `NVRAM`).
+	- Instead of writing hibernation data to RTC memory, OpenCore should read hibernation data from **NVRAM** (&rarr; change `Misc/Boot/HibernateMode` = `Auto` or `NVRAM`).
-  - This requires **HibernationFixup.kext**, ensuring that hibernation data is correctly redirected to NVRAM.
+	- This may require **HibernationFixup.kext** to ensure that hibernation data is correctly redirected from `IOHibernateRTCVariables` to NVRAM when entering Hibernation.

+- **Disable RTC Memory checksum** (optional):
+  Enable Kernel Quirk `DisableRtcChecksum` in config.plist.
+This fixes EFI error `0x1F` (RTC checksum conflict) causing kernel panics on wake. if you receive a "RTC memory checksum bad" error on screen after waking from Hibernation (after `autopoweroff`).
+But if the system's working state won't be restored correctly, you still haven't fixed hibernation.
+On my Lenovo Laptop, the "RTC memory checksum bad" disappeared after enabling this quirk, but the system still would freeze shortly after restoring the sleepimage, showing a scrambled desktop wallpaper.

 - **Skip Boot Picker on Wake:**
   Set **`Misc/Boot/HibernationSkipsPicker`** to `true` in `config.plist`.
 This prevents booting into another OS after waking from hibernation, which could disrupt the hibernated system state.

+> [!CAUTION]
+>
-  - **Important:** Avoid making BIOS/UEFI changes while the system is in hibernation, as this can cause unpredictable issues.
+> Avoid changing UEFI Settings while the system is in hibernation, as this can cause unpredictable issues.

-- **Disable RTC Memory checksum** (optional):
-  Enable Kernel Quirk `DisableRtcChecksum` if you receive a "RTC memory checksum bad" error after waking from Hibernation (after `autopoweroff`).
-But if the system's working state won't be restored correctly, you still haven't fixed hibernation.
-For example: on my Lenovo T490, the "RTC memory checksum bad" disappeared after enabling this quirk, but the system would freeze shortly after restoring it from the sleepimage, showing a scrambled desktop wallpaper.

 ### Required Kexts